juniormfreitas/react-container/README.md

 http://localhost:8080
 ```

-So you can create a wordpress website and start to develop new themes or new plugins.
+So you can create a Wordpress website and start to develop new themes or new plugins.

 To stop all the services you must run the following command: